-Users with administrator logon rights can customize NerveCenter and save changes to the NerveCenter database.
+Users with administrator logon rights can customize NerveCenter.
 In the NerveCenter Client, administrator rights are required to create or modify the objects used in behavior models.
-Those with administrator rights belong to the NerveCenter Admins group on Windows NT or to neadmins on UNIX.
-The can also log in as administrator on Windows NT or root on UNIX.
+Those with administrator rights belong to the NerveCenter Admins (ncadmins) group on UNIX.

-See also user rights.
+See also "user rights" on page 240.